 There shall be no disruptive campaigning in class.
 This will be at the discretion of the presiding instructor and the Elections Committee.

 Candidates wishing to sponsor parties or barbeques on campus must complete an Activities Notification Form, obtain a noise and/or a food permit if necessary, and include the cost incurred by or donations given to these events on the aforementioned itemized statement of expenses.
-A copy of the Activities Notification Form must be filed with the Elections Committee in the ASUW Office at least two weeks prior to the event.
+A copy of the Activities Notification Form must be filed with the Elections Commission in the ASUW Office at least two weeks prior to the event.

 Candidates will be held responsible for making their associated supporters aware of all election rules.

+Any campaign material in violation of any of the above rules will be subject to removal by the Elections Commission.
+Candidates in violation will be subject to sanctions by the Elections Commissioner or the Judicial Council.

+Expenses

+An itemized statement of expenses incurred during the election must be submitted to the ASUW Office by 4:30 p.m. the Tuesday following the Election for all candidates (President and Vice President tickets and Senate candidates).
+All expenditures and expense statements must conform to the following criteria:

+Items or services that are donated to the candidate must be included in the expense statement at retail value.
+All copying and printing costs (including those made in University labs or on personal printers) must be included.

+Attached to the expense statement must be receipts for all expenditures.
+If for any reason a receipt is unavailable, the candidate must note the lack of receipt on the expense statement.
+If the exact amount for expenditures is not known, candidates are expected to accurately estimate the cost involved.

+All candidates must submit a signed expense statement, even if no costs were incurred.
+Separate signed expense statements must be submitted for each campaign if a candidate is running for a senate position, as well as a president/vice president position.

+Expense statements filed after the aforementioned deadline are subject to discretionary review by the Elections Commission and discretionary sanctions by the Elections Commissioner.

 Endorsements

 Candidates will report all financial endorsements on their campaign expense reports.